-Buses will be available at Race HQ to transport all pre-entrants to the start of the event.
-Participants making use of late entry into the Love My Sport Catchment Ultra need to arrange their own transport to the start of the event.
-Drop-offs only, as there is limited parking available at the start of the event at Nae Nae Road.
+Buses will be available at Race HQ to transport all eligible pre-entrants to the start of the event.
+Participants making use of late entry into the Catchment Ultra need to arrange their own transport to the start of the event.
+Drop-offs only, as there is likely to be limited parking available at the start of the event.

-The course of the Love My Sport Catchment Ultra is through hazardous terrain, including river crossings, mud, slippery stream crossings, and along an exposed route through the wind farms of the northern Tararuas, where participants may have to face strong winds and rain which can combine to create very cold conditions.
+The course of the Catchment Ultra is through hazardous terrain, potentially including river crossings, mud, slippery stream crossings, and along an exposed route through the wind farms of the northern Tararuas, where participants may have to face strong winds and rain which can combine to create very cold conditions.

 Please acquaint yourself with the safety information and recommended gear lists provided on the Safety Info page.